TauriRu/test-workadm/README.md

-Creating a container box functionality for "spaceX"
+This project demonstrates how to create a container box functionality for displaying SpaceX information using React and TypeScript.